things to do in birmingham

 Below are some commonly-asked questions about Birmingham, UK.

-What’s on Birmingham for free?
+What is on in Birmingham for free?

-Is Birmingham a good place to go?
+Is Birmingham a cheap city?

 Birmingham tourist information